 Transposing a Column in Google Sheets

 When we say “flip” we mean to “reverse” the order of the column.
-But when some people say “flip” they actually mean transpose, which is something else.
+But when some people say “flip” they actually mean transpose, which is something different.
 Here’s how to transpose data in Google Sheets:

 By typing in: